 The garden remains open for all days of the week from 7 am to 10 pm.
 Though, it is advisable to visit in the evening to cherish the beauty of the garden.
-One may plan a visit in the city in February as one will get to witness beautiful flowers blooming in the divine ambience of the garden.
+One may plan a visit to the city in February as one will get to witness beautiful flowers blooming in the divine ambiance of the garden.

-The structural style of the Pinjore garden is similar to the Shalimar bagh in Srinagar that’s based on the terrace style garden.
+The structural style of the Pinjore garden is similar to the Shalimar bagh in Srinagar that’s based on the terrace-style garden.
 The floor plan of the garden is similar to the Charbagh pattern, which is a landmark style of Mughal architecture.
-The garden has 7 terraces, fountains, open-air theatre, water bodies and green grass cover to walk or rest.
+The garden has 7 terraces, fountains, an open-air theatre, water bodies, and a green grass cover to walk or rest.
 There lies a Shish Mahal and Hawa mahal too on the first terrace, then there are arched doors on the second, the third has flower beds, the fourth has Jal Mahal, while the next two have trees.
-The last seventh terrace has an open-air theatre which was used for performances by artists during the ancient times.
+The last seventh terrace has an open-air theatre which was used for performances by artists during ancient times.

-3. Shopping in Pinjore.
-Pinjore city consists of an array of traditional shops and complexes ranging from clothing to gifts item to artefacts.
+Pinjore city consists of an array of traditional shops and complexes ranging from clothing to gifts item to artifacts.
 One may explore the market of Pinjore city for souvenirs and home decor items made from wood and other natural elements.
-Apart from that one may also buy traditional Haryanvi dresses and ornaments such as dhoti kurta, kurta lehenga, juttis and kathla a traditional neckpiece that the local women wear.
+Apart from that one may also buy traditional Haryanvi dresses and ornaments such as dhoti kurta, kurta lehenga, Juttis, and Kathla a traditional neckpiece that the local women wear.

-4. Food of Pinjore City Panchkula.
 During the visit to the Pinjore garden, one may also taste the local Haryanvi food.
-Some popular dishes that one must try are kachri ki Sabzi, Bhura Roti Ghee, Besan Masala Roti, Mithe Chawal, Bajara Khichdi, and kachri Ki chutney.
+Some popular dishes that one must try are Kachri ki Sabzi, Bhura Roti Ghee, Besan Masala Roti, Mithe Chawal, Bajara Khichdi, and kachri Ki chutney.